- Best Headphones Under $150

 - All you love about the SHP9600 now with a detachable mic.
 Boom mic can easily be attached/detached transforming your regular headphones into a professional gaming headset, or WFH business headset for clear voice and calls.

-- Perfectly Tuned 50MM drivers deliver detailed sound, crisp bass and balanced midrange.
+- Perfectly Tuned 50MM drivers deliver detailed Stereo sound, crisp bass and balanced midrange.
 Frequency of 6HZ-35kHz.

 - Open back drivers allow air to flow through to the speaker element ensuring pressure doesn’t build up so the sound you hear is clear without echoes.